Master Hunting Guide, age 71.

-Before becoming a Alaska big game hunting guide, Al trapped wolverines, martin, and wolves during the winters, and he worked seasonally as a timber faller cutting old growth trees in various remote, frontier logging camps located across Southeast Alaska from Ketchikan in the south to Icy Bay in the north.
-He first started outfitting hunters in 1983, and became a registered guide in 1989.
+Before becoming an Alaska big game hunting guide, Al trapped wolverines, martin, and wolves during the winters, and he worked seasonally as a timber faller cutting old-growth trees in various remote, frontier logging camps scattered across Southeast Alaska from Ketchikan in the south to Icy Bay in the north.
+He first started outfitting hunters in 1983 and became a registered guide in 1989.
 Al is also an experienced prospector and the owner of a gold mining operation.

-Our included slide show on the homepage highlights 37 years of many of Al’s local Haines, Alaska back country experiences, as well as the scenic grandeur of the Haines area.
+Our introductory slideshow on the homepage highlights 37 years of many of Al’s local Haines, Alaska backcountry experiences, as well as the scenic grandeur of the Haines area.

-In 1992 Al was one of the first Alaska hunting guides to promote archery hunting of Brown Bears when he guided Archery Hall-of-Fame long bow hunter Dan Quillian on his successful ground harvest of a beautiful Brownie.
-Today, Al retains an accident free and violation free record as a hunting guide, which has propelled his status to that of a licensed Alaska Master Guide, and a large portion of his past clientele have become personal friends and repeat hunting clients.
-He maintains a Coast Guard Captains license, and is trained in Wilderness First Responder first-aid/rescue, as well as EMT 1.
+In 1992 Al was one of the first Alaska hunting guides to promote archery hunting of Brown Bears when he guided Archery Hall-of-Fame longbow hunter Dan Quillian on his successful ground-harvest of a beautiful Brownie.
+Today, Al retains an accident-free and violation-free record as a hunting guide, which has propelled his status to that of a licensed Alaska Master Guide.
+A large portion of his past clientele became personal friends and repeat hunting clients.
+He maintains a Coast Guard Captain's license and is trained in Wilderness First Responder first-aid/rescue, as well as EMT 1.

-Alaska Cross Country Guiding presently has a team of three assistant guides that have been selected by Al, based on local knowledge, hunting experience, and compatibility with clients, as well as medical/first-aid skills, and dedication to honoring our hunting heritage by providing high quality experiences to our visiting clientele.
+Alaska Cross Country Guiding presently has a team of two assistant guides that have been selected by Al, based on local knowledge, hunting experience, and compatibility with clients, as well as medical/first-aid skills, and dedication to honoring our hunting heritage by providing high-quality experiences to our visiting clientele.

 Isaac has a long history in the guiding business for such a young man.
-He lives near me in Haines, Alaska, but has dual citizenship between the U.S. and Canada, and he cut his teeth as an assistant to his father’s independent horse packing business which served British Columbia.
+He lives near me in Haines, Alaska, but has dual citizenship between the U.S. and Canada.
+He cut his teeth as an assistant to his father’s independent horse packing business which served British Columbia.

 In 2011 business owner Al Gilliam started training and exposing Isaac to the prime hunt areas of the greater Chilkat region.
 Since then, all of Isaac's hunters shot a Goat, and on average, they have taken larger Billys than any other guide we have ever employed.